Philadelphia Identity Theft Lawyer

 You should also remember that these offenses can be upgraded if you commit identity theft against a highly vulnerable individual.
 This means that your first degree misdemeanor can be upgraded to a third degree felony, or a third degree felony can turn into a second degree felony.
 That is significant because second degree felonies carry a maximum prison sentence of 10 years, as opposed to seven years for a third degree felony.

 If you or a family member was arrested for stealing someone’s identity, you should contact an experienced Philadelphia identity theft attorney today.
 The Law Offices of Lloyd Long is prepared to aggressively fight your identity theft case.
-To schedule a free legal consultation, call us at (215) 302-0171, or contact the Law Offices of Lloyd Long online today.
+To schedule a free legal consultation, call us at (215) 302-0171, or contact our Philadelphia criminal defense lawyer at the Law Offices of Lloyd Long online today.